Virtual persistence diagrams, signed measures, Wasserstein distances, and Banach spaces: Introduction

 \subsection{Related work}

-The Wasserstein distance has been thoroughly studied classically in the context of measures, and more recently in the context of persistence diagrams.
-Classical introductions to the Wasserstein distances are \cite{rachev1998mass,villani2003topics}.
-Accessible proofs of Kantorovich-Rubinstein duality can be found in these books or in the self-contained articles \cite{kellerer1982duality,edwards2011KRtheorem}.
-In the context of persistence diagrams and their stability, the Wasserstein distances between persistence diagrams were studied in \cite{cohen2007stability,cohen2010lipschitz}.
-Until recently, the relationship between the classical Wasserstein distances and the Wasserstein distance between persistence diagrams had not been well-studied.
-Section \ref{sec:measures} is largely built on the work of Divol and Lacombe \cite{divol2019understanding}, who bridge the gap between the classical theory and the theory as it relates to persistence diagrams.
-Still more recently, Turner and Skraba have refined and extended the early stability results for persistence diagrams with respect to the Wasserstein distances.
+The Wasserstein distance has been thoroughly studied in the context of measures ~\cite{rachev1998mass,villani2003topics}.
+Persistence diagrams on $(\R^2_\leq,\Delta)$ and their Wasserstein distances were introduced in \cite{cohen2007stability,cohen2010lipschitz}.
+Persistence diagrams on $(\Intervals(\R),\emptyset)$ are called barcodes and were introduced in \cite{Collins:2004}.
+Divol and Lacombe \cite{divol2019understanding}, connected the Wasserstein distances for measures and persistence diagrams on $(\R^2_{\leq},\Delta)$.
+Turner and Skraba have given stability results for persistence diagrams on $(\R^2_\leq,\Delta)$ and their Wasserstein distances~\cite{Skraba:2020}.

+The prequel to this paper~\cite{bubenik2019universality} introduces persistence diagrams on metric pairs and their Wasserstein distances.
+It shows that these arise from an adjoint functor on metric pairs and have corresponding universal properties.
+Furthermore, it is shown that the canonical inclusion of a metric pair into its space of persistence diagrams with the $p$-Wasserstein distance is $1$-Lipschitz and is an isometric embedding if $p=1$.
+In addition, it is shown that the $1$-Wasserstein distance satisfies Kantorovich-Rubenstein duality.

+The free Banach space has been constructed and studied independently several times \cite{arens1956embedding, flood1984free, pestov1986free, godefroy2003lipschitz-free,weaver2018lipschitz}.
+Giusti and Lee~\cite{giusti2021signatures} have independently arrived at the connection between the Wasserstein distances and free Banach spaces (see Section~\ref{sec:universal-banach}).
+The topological and metric properties of spaces of persistence diagrams have been studied by Che et al \cite{Che:2021} and Bubenik and Hartsock \cite{irynapeter}.

-\subsection{Organization of the Paper}
+\subsection{Organization of the paper}